Top 29 Japanese Fashion Trends In 2022

 Bold Colors Oversized Hoodies

-The trend of baggy clothes started on the streets of Tokyo – later on translating into oversized hoodies, much known as the symbol of the American hip-hop revolution.
+The trend of baggy clothes started on the streets of Tokyo – later on, it translated into oversized hoodies, much known as the symbol of the American hip-hop revolution.

-Comfortable, baggy, chunky, relaxed, versatile, and above all, unisex, hyperbolical hoodie silhouettes are here to stay.
+Comfortable, baggy, chunky, relaxed, versatile, and unisex, hyperbolical hoodie silhouettes are here to stay.

-Note 2: For extra sartorial impact, pair your oversized hoodie with a lolita-style miniskirt.
+For extra sartorial impact, pair your oversized hoodie with a Lolita-style miniskirt.

 4/29